Scioto County, Ohio: Public transportation

-Public transportation for Scioto County is offered through Access Scioto County (ASC).
+Public transportation for Scioto County is offered through Access Scioto County.

 Media

 Scioto County is a dividing line of numerous television markets, which includes the Columbus, Cincinnati and Huntington-Charleston markets.
-Local television stations include: WSAZ-NBC,(channel 3.1) WZAS-myNetwork (myZtv channel 3.2), WOWK-CBS (channel 13.1), WCHS-ABC (channel 8.1) and WQCW, a CW affiliate with an office in Portsmouth and Charleston, and more recently WTZP "The Zone" which is an America One Affiliate that offers a larger amount of local programming such as news, high school sports, community events and locally produced shows about the area.
-Local radio stations WIOI, WPYK, WNXT, and WZZZ serve the radio listeners in the county and surrounding areas.
+Local television stations include WSAZ-NBC (channel 3.1), WZAS-myNetwork (myZtv channel 3.2), WOWK-CBS (channel 13.1), WCHS-ABC (channel 8.1) and WQCW, a CW affiliate with an office in Portsmouth and Charleston, and more recently WTZP-LD "The Zone", an America One Affiliate that offers more local programming, such as news, high school sports, community events and locally produced shows about the area.
+Local radio stations WIOI, WPYK, WNXT and WZZZ serve the county and surrounding areas.

 The county is also served by three newspapers.
 The Portsmouth Daily Times is the county's only daily newspaper.
-The Community Common is a free bi-weekly newspaper, and the Scioto Voice is a weekly newspaper that is mailed to subscribers.
-The University Chronicle is the student-led newspaper at Shawnee State University.

-Of these only three are actually locally owned and operated (WTZP, WIOI, and The Scioto Voice).
+The Community Common is a free biweekly newspaper, and the Scioto Voice is a weekly newspaper that is mailed to subscribers.
+The University Chronicle is Shawnee State University's student-led newspaper.
+Of these, only three are locally owned and operated (WTZP, WIOI, and The Scioto Voice).

 Sports

 Professional

 Scioto County had a series of semi-pro football teams in the 1920s and 1930s, the most notable being the Portsmouth Shoe-Steels, whose roster included player-coach Jim Thorpe.
 From 1929 to 1933, Portsmouth was home to a professional football team, The Portsmouth Spartans.
 This team later became the NFL franchise Detroit Lions in 1934.
 The Portsmouth Spartans also competed in the first professional football night game versus the Green Bay Packers in 1930.

-On the baseball front, the Portsmouth Explorers were one of the original teams in the Frontier League, a non-affiliated minor league baseball organization.
+The Portsmouth Explorers were one of the original baseball teams in the Frontier League, a non-affiliated minor league organization.
 The Explorers played in the league's first three seasons, from 1993 to 1995.
-In 1938, Portsmouth was also the home of the Portsmouth Red Birds, a minor league team owned by the St. Louis Cardinals.
+In 1938, Portsmouth was also home to the Portsmouth Red Birds, a minor-league team owned by the St. Louis Cardinals.

 Collegiate

 Shawnee State University (SSU) is a member of the National Association of Intercollegiate Athletics (NAIA-Division II).
-SSU has participated in 24 National Championships in 6 of 11 sponsored sports.
-The university's women's basketball team has won an NAIA National Title in 1999 and finished in the final four in 1995.
-The softball team has had national exposure as well, reaching the "Sweet 16" on several occasions.
+It has participated in 24 national championships in 6 of 11 sponsored sports.
+The university's women's basketball team won an NAIA National Title in 1999 and finished in the final four in 1995.
+The softball team has also had national exposure, reaching the "Sweet 16" on several occasions.
 The team finished 10th in 1992, 8th in 1995, 9th in 1996, and 9th in 2001.